dinstpev/public-data-analyzer/README.md

 ---

 ### Following this master’s thesis, there is an ambition to create an online application/dashboard in the near future that will aggregate a wide range of public data and allow all users, regardless of their knowledge background, to manage these data and draw any social or political conclusions.
+In this direction, I would be delighted to collaborate with more experienced developers/analysts to bring this non-profit application to life.